MercuryWorkshop/anuraOS/documentation/marketplace.md

 $ npx create-anura-repo
 ```

 After doing this you can add host the repo statically and be able to use it in libstore.
-Keep in mind you will have to rerun this command whenever a change is made to the repo.
+Keep in mind you will have to rerun this command whenever a change is made to the repo as this takes all of your individual app manifests and packages it into `list.json` to make repos fast to resolve.

 # libstore

 ## Initialization

 To initialize the libstore library, call the `Store` constructor with a networking client.
-The client must have a fetch function that returns `Response` objects.
+The client must have a `fetch` function that returns `Response` objects.

 **Usage:**